The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Acknowledgements

 \section{Acknowledgements}

-The research leading to these results has received funding from the Independent Research Fund Denmark through grant No.~DFF 8021-00350B (TH,RLK).
-This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No. 847523 ‘INTERACTIONS’.
-The astrophysics HPC facility at the University of Copenhagen, supported by research grants from the Carlsberg, Novo, and Villum foundations, was used for carrying out the simulations, the analysis, and long-term storage of the results. \texttt{yt} \citep{turk_yt:_2011} was used to help visualise and analyse these simulations.
+We thank the anonymous referee for their insightful comments and suggestions.
+The research leading to these results has received funding from the Independent Research Fund Denmark through grant No.~DFF 8021-00350B (TH, RLK).
+This project has received funding from the European Union’s Horizon 2020 research and innovation Program under the Marie Sklodowska-Curie grant agreement No. 847523 ‘INTERACTIONS’.
+The astrophysics HPC facility at the University of Copenhagen, supported by research grants from the Carlsberg, Novo, and Villum foundations, was used for carrying out the simulations and analysis, as well as long-term storage of the results.
+RLK also acknowledges funding from the Klaus Tschira Foundation. \texttt{yt} \citep{turk_yt:_2011} was used to help visualise and analyse these simulations.